-At March 31, 2015, we had total Liquidity of \$47.6 million.
-We measure Liquidity as our net cash position, consisting of the sum of our cash, cash equivalents and short-term investments of \$47.6 million, net of amounts drawn on our \$7 million Canadian demand revolving facility ("Operating Facility") of nil.
+At September 30, 2015, we had total Liquidity of \$49.2 million.
+We measure Liquidity as our net cash position, consisting of the sum of our cash, cash equivalents and short-term investments of \$49.2 million, net of amounts drawn on our \$7 million Canadian demand revolving facility ("Operating Facility") of nil.
 The Operating Facility is occasionally used to assist in financing our short term working capital requirements and is secured by a hypothecation of our cash, cash equivalents and short-term investments.
-Our Liquidity position was augmented during the first quarter of 2015 by the initial net proceeds received from the Volkswagen IP Agreement of approximately \$29.5 million, with additional net proceeds of approximately \$9 million expected to be received on or before February 2016.
+Our Liquidity position was subsequently reduced on October 1, 2015 by approximately (\$4.0) million as we assumed and paid certain of Protonex' debt obligations and transaction costs on the closing of the acquisition.
+Our Liquidity position is expected to be augmented in November 2015 by the \$5 million equity investment in Ballard by Nisshinbo and further augmented on or before February 2016 with additional net proceeds of approximately \$9 million to be received on the closing of the second tranche of the Volkswagen IP Agreement.

 We also have a \$1.8 million Canadian capital leasing facility ("Leasing Facility") which is occasionally used to finance the acquisition and / or lease of operating equipment and is secured by a hypothecation of our cash, cash equivalents and short-term investments.
-At March 31, 2015, \$1.1 million Canadian was outstanding on the Leasing Facility.
+At September 30, 2015, \$0.8 million Canadian was outstanding on the Leasing Facility.

 Our Liquidity objective is to maintain cash balances sufficient to fund at least six quarters of forecasted cash used by operating activities at all times.
 Our strategy to attain this objective is to continue our drive to attain profitable operations that are sustainable by executing a business plan that continues to focus on Fuel Cell Products and Services revenue growth, improving overall gross margins, minimizing Cash Operating Costs, managing working capital requirements, and securing additional financing to fund our operations as needed until we do achieve profitable operations that are sustainable.
-As a result of our recent actions to bolster our cash balances including the net proceeds received, and to be received, pursuant to the Volkswagen IP Agreement, we believe that we have adequate liquidity in cash and working capital to meet this Liquidity objective and to finance our operations.
+As a result of our recent actions to bolster our cash balances including the net proceeds received, and to be received, pursuant to the Volkswagen IP Agreement, the July 2015 Offering, and the Nisshinbo equity investment, we believe that we have adequate liquidity in cash and working capital to meet this Liquidity objective and to finance our operations.